If you plan to go on a vacation, there are some things you will need to do to take care of your home.

 Answer: Angelfish is omnivorous.
 They will eat almost anything that they get in the tank.
 So, you can feed them with edible vegetables and fruits.
 Also, you can provide them rice and pasta if you found that the regular fish feed has ended in your home.

 2. Can I feed my angelfish every other day?

 Answer: Yes, it is okay to feed angelfish and all other pet fishes every other day.
 You can provide the fish once or twice every other week.
 Even you can feed the fish two to three times per week, and it is outstanding for fish health.

 The Bottom Line

-So, if you plan for a tour, ask your neighbors to feed the fish.
-Alternatively, you can opt for an automatic fish feeder or fish feeder blocks with a slow-release feature to well-fed the angelfish during the vacations.
+So, if you plan a tour, ask your neighbors to feed the fish.
+Alternatively, you can opt for an automatic fish feeder or fish feeder blocks with a slow-release feature to well-fed the angelfish during vacations.
 All these methods are inexpensive and easy to use also.